Environmental, Health and Safety

 The Government of Abu Dhabi Emirate is committed to protect and promote human health and safety for all inhabitants of the Abu Dhabi Emirate.
 Every person living and contributing to the lifestyle enjoyed in the Emirate is encouraged to participate in improving the environment, health and safety conditions for the benefit of current and future generations.

 The government decree to have a Emirati Safety Officer in every company and the existing shortage of Emiratis in EHS field make this an attractive career path.
-ADVETI Institutes offer Level 4 Certificate, Level 5 diploma, Level 6 Advanced diploma and pathways to a Bachelor degree in Environment and in Health and Safety.
+ADVETI Institutes offer Level 5 diploma, Level 6 Advanced diploma and pathways to a Bachelor degree in Environment and in Health and Safety.
 The qualifications are accredited by the National Qualification Centre (NQC).

 Certificate & Diploma of Environment, Health and Safety: